 Since announcing our Energy 2030 framework, we have moved forward on a number of new initiatives.
 Our efforts reflect the valuable input we have received from customers and stakeholders, and we wanted to give you an update.
 Working together, we can reach our goal of a more sustainable future.

 MGE has the goal of providing our customers net-zero carbon electricity by 2050.
 This is an aggressive goal, and it will require technologies not yet commercially available or cost-effective, but it is where we need to be.
 We need ambitious and crucial reductions in carbon emissions that align with the work of the scientific community, specifically the Intergovernmental Panel on Climate Change and its assessment of limiting global temperature increases to 1.5 degrees Celsius by 2050.

-MGE already has been on a path to reduce carbon, targeting carbon reductions of at least 80% by 2050 from 2005 levels.
+MGE already has been on a path to reduce carbon, targeting carbon reductions of at least 80% by 2050 and 40% by 2030 from 2005 levels.
 Since establishing our carbon reduction targets, we have always said that if we can go further faster by working with our customers, we will.

 Here is an update on some of our recent initiatives: